Announcing the 3rd Grant Cycle from Black Women Photographers and Flickr!

-Congratulations to Genesis Falls – the recipient of this $2,500 grant!
+Congratulations to Genesis Falls – the recipient of a $2,500 grant!
 Genesis is a contemporary portrait photographer who lives and works in Chicago, Illinois.
 She uses her love for black/white film to demonstrate feelings and emotion through her lens.
 Capturing people at some of their purest moments.

 When asked about the winning photo she says, “It stands out to me not only because of the subjects, but the visual way the light is streaming through the water.”
 We agree!

-Meet the Inaugural Recipients and Finalists
+Meet the 2022 Grant Recipient and Finalists

 We are delighted to announce the recipient and finalists of the inaugural grant.